itay830/touretteSyndrome/README.md

 # touretteSyndromeTheGame
 A game for school project...
+Or not -_-...
+Depends on if they will let me :(